slavielle/grabbag/doc/path-and-query.md

 How does that works

-a targeted path modifiers is used for path having its id specified after the "@" char in the modifier name.
+A targeted path modifiers is used for path having its id specified after the "@" char in the modifier name.
 If there is no targeted path modifier, the un-targeted path modifier will be used if exists.

 for un-targeted modifier triggering a callback function, the path-id is passed as a function argument.